 Degree/credential-seeking students, not sure if you have to take the placement test?
 If you're doing a BS, and you are not planning on taking language courses, you do not have to take the test, unless you need to take language courses for the admissions language requirement.
 All students interested in taking language courses and those fulfilling the BA language requirement, who do not have AP/IB, or college credit, are required to take a language placement test before enrolling in a language course.
 If you have AP/IB, or college credit, an academic advisor can recommend a course once your credit has been added to MyDegrees.
 You can hold off on taking the placement test for now.
 Once your credits have been added to MyDegrees, contact the WLC advisor.
 See advising section below.

 Non-degree students need to take the placement test.
 Please note that we do not review transcripts.

 Prospective students can take the placement test.
+Where it prompts you to enter a student ID, please enter: 000000000.
 Please note that we do not review transcripts.